 - Evaluate the threats and opportunities provided by social media in relation to business practice, influence, intelligence and information assurance.

 Upgrade to a professional qualification

-After successful completion of this Accredited Short Course, 10 credit points can be put towards either the Defence and Security (Technology) MSc, Cyber Defence and Information Assurance MSc or Cyberspace Operations MSc.
+After successful completion of this Short Course for Credit, 10 credit points can be put towards either the Defence and Security (Technology) MSc, Cyber Defence and Information Assurance MSc or Cyberspace Operations MSc.

 Cranfield credits are available for this short course which you can put towards selected Cranfield degrees.
 Find out more about short course credit points.

 Who should attend

 Students must have successfully Foundations of Cyber completed in order to take this as a Short Course for Credit.